-- Word Games: Use magnetic letters, letter tiles or cards from games to create both real and silly words.
-Practice building longer words by putting together shorter sounds and words.
+- Word Games: Use magnetic letters, letter tiles, or cards from games to create both real and silly words.
+Practice building longer words by putting together shorter words and sounds.

-- Create Your Own Dictionary: As your child learns to read new words and learns the meaning of new words, keep track of them in your own dictionary.
-Your child can write them down, draw a picture to illustrate the word and or its definition, or write a sentence with the word.
+- Create Your Own Dictionary: As your child learns to read new words and understand the meaning of those words, keep track of them in your own dictionary.
+Your child can write them down, draw a picture to illustrate the word or its definition, or write a sentence with the word.

 - Write Your Own Stories: After you experience something together or your child has an important moment or event, he can write a about it and illustrate it as though it is a story and share it with your family and friends.

 - Answer a Question: When your child asks a question, research the answer together using books or computers (under your supervision).
 Then create an informative poster or collage which tells the question, the answer, and uses both texts and illustrations to show what you learned.